OKEAMAH/Git/docs/protocols/007_delphi.rst

 **milligas**; - the field ``consumed_gas``, obtained by ceiling the milligas value as described above, labelled in **gas**.

-Note that the ``tezos-client`` binary prints gas, not milligas.
+Note that the ``octez-client`` binary prints gas, not milligas.
 However it displays three decimals:

 ::